What is the doctor of pharmacy?

 The average GPA of admitted students is 3.5 (on a 4.00 scale).
 The lowest GPA we will consider is a 2.5.

 Do you accept out-of-state students into your program?

-We received 586 applications last year.
-We accepted 160 students into the program for the class entering fall 2015.
+We receive between 500-600 applications each year.
+We accept between 140-150 students into the program for each entering class.

 Does the School offer printed applications or a paper-based application process?

 No, all applications must be made online through PharmCAS and the School’s supplemental application.

 Can I request a brochure, catalog, or other printed piece describing the School?